nsbgn/scripts/README.md

   control over how files are created, previewed and opened from my file manager.
 - [fn](fn) formats text as an unthreatening filename.
+- [download-article](download-article) downloads an internet article to a Markdown file.
 - [thesaurus](thesaurus): Presents a list of related words.
 - [bak](bak): A script to keep my files backed up using [rsync](https://rsync.samba.org/).